bbc/cda-software-engineering-exercise/README.md

 Before you start, you'll need to install [docker](https://docs.docker.com/get-docker/) and the [serverless](https://www.serverless.com/framework/docs/getting-started#install-via-npm) framework.

+We recommend running Node 14.
+The code will fail on earlier versions due to [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) and hasn't been tested thoroughly on later versions.

 You can use a programme like [Sequel Pro](https://www.sequelpro.com/) (for Mac users), or [HeidiSQL](https://www.heidisql.com/)/[MySQL Workbench](https://www.mysql.com/products/workbench/) (for Windows users) to inspect your database.
 The login details for the database can be found in the [serverless.yml](server/serverless.yml) file.